dumosuku/dumosuku.github.io/_posts/2023-03-14-Pollution.md

 		exec('/home/victor/pollution_api/log.sh log_message');
 ```

-> ❗️ What so important about this excerpt?
+> What so important about this excerpt?
 >
 > After luckily landing on XCT’s video regarding Unobtanium, he mentioned that there is a specific vulnerability in JavaScript regarding the _.merge function.
+{: .prompt-danger }

-> ⚠️ How can we abuse all of this?
+> How can we abuse all of this?
 >
 > Well, our attack chain is going to be quite an interesting one but here is the attack plan all laid out.
 First we need to go into MariaDB and create a user with admin privileges.
 The db user is in charge of the web application in general so we should have write access.
 After creating our user, we need to login so that we can obtain a JWT for authentication.
 Pass in the JWT to allow us to make requests to the `/admin/messages/send` endpoint.
 Reason being that this is vulnerable to prototype pollution.
 Since this is run as root, we most likely will be gaining a root shell if all this is done properly.
+{: .prompt-warning }

 ## Requesting Authentication